Friday, 25 October 2024

 The building is a timberframe built around 1706 and an external stucco finish on the lower section of the walls .

-Link to the museum's description click here
+Link to the museum's description click here and in the book below.

 The cottage, below is a new kit that was reworked.
 There really wasn’t too much scope the lengthen the building as the sub-base of the scene is finished but it has lost the fachwerk (timber framing) below the top of the ground floor windows.
 It has been carefully stipled with AK Interactive Terrains acrylic, a texture normally used for roads etc.